 We love to get outside in the nice weather.
 Spending time in the woods or near water makes me feel so connected to nature.
 Every nature walk or beach trip I can’t help but pick up bits of nature that I find interesting.
-Rocks, shells, moss, acorns, etc. They all wind up in my pockets and then in my house.
+Rocks, shells, moss, acorns, etc. They all wind up in my pockets and then at my house.
 I can’t bear to part with them, but they also look silly sitting in piles everywhere.
 I finally got the bright idea to use them to make craft projects!

 Birch Bark House